Skip to content

 • Suitable for compact feed structures such as microstrip, CPW, or GCPW.

-Imposes periodic boundary conditions for the electromagnetic fields.
-Reduces computational domain size for symmetric problems.
+Imposes periodic boundary conditions on the electromagnetic E\boldsymbol{E} and H\boldsymbol{H} fields between two boundaries.
+Reduces the computational domain size for geometrically symmetric or antisymmetric problems, avoiding the need to model the full geometry.